fiskr/lesen/README.md

       // this references the above code block
       <<this is a code block>>

-I have yet to implement noweb's `[[ ... ]]` syntax for simplified inline-code styling.
+Note: noweb's `[[ ... ]]` syntax for simplified inline-code styling has not been implemented.
+If someone wants that badly enough, it may be logged as an issue and worked.

-#### Syntax Highlighting
+#### IDE Syntax Highlighting with Lesen

 You likely want syntax highlighting for both the code chunks and the document chunks.

 If you use Github's open source editor, [Atom](https://atom.io/), there is an excellent package named [language-literate](https://github.com/Kerrigan29a/language-literate) you may install.
-It uses syntax like `<<js: for loop>>=` to tell how to style the code chunk.
-Lesen's to-documentation tool should ignore these "tags" when rendering titles from the code chunk names, so you can use syntax highlighting without sacrificing the literacy of the titles for the code chunks.
+It uses syntax like `<<js: for loop>>=` to tell how to style the code chunk. lesen's to-documentation tool should ignore these "tags" when rendering titles from the code chunk names, so you can use syntax highlighting without sacrificing the literacy of the titles for the code chunks.
 For example, the code chunk `<<js: for loop>>=` might render as a title in markdown as `## for loop`.
 To have this highlighting work, make sure to change the `literate.cson` file to include whatever file extensions you are using, e.g.

 ```
 'fileTypes': [